trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 taq simulate 1-bugs.tz --param 1-bugs.parameter.default_parameter.tz
 ```

-Modify the michelson file **./artifacts/1-bugs.tz** to not check the diff and run again
+Modify the Michelson file **./artifacts/1-bugs.tz** to not check the diff and run again

 ```michelson
 { parameter (or (unit %reset) (or (mutez %decrement) (mutez %increment))) ;